namangera/chn-database/README.md

 to run frontend(hydronetwork file): npm run serve

-Data folder contains data for neo4j and postgis
+Ask me for access to the Data folder that contains data for neo4j and postgis

 Neo4j DB